vault27/Foundation/math.md

 - Base - 10 - digits - 0 - 9
 - Every number is a sequence of digits
+- Decimals are the numbers, which consist of two parts namely, a whole number part and a fractional part separated by a decimal point or radix
+- The two different types of decimals are:
+    - Terminating decimals (or) Non-recurring decimals
+    - Non-terminating decimals (or) Recurring decimals

 #### Decimal to binary conversion